orpheus016/prof-morbius-rf-chip/Project/1-on-chip/schematic/PNgen/README.md

   * **Feedback Polynomial:** `x⁴ + x³ + 1`
   * **Implementation:** The input to the first flip-flop is the result of an XOR operation between the outputs of the fourth and third flip-flops (`Q[3]` ⊕ `Q[2]`).
   * **Initialization:** The LFSR is initialized via a synchronous load mechanism.
 When the `RST` signal is high, multiplexers route the external `SEED` value to the flip-flop inputs.
-The seed is loaded on the next rising clock edge.
+The seed is loaded on the next falling clock edge.

 -----